raeeun-lee/readme/README.md

 * **Book Link (Kyobo):** [Go to Kyobo Link](https://product.kyobobook.co.kr/detail/S000202740600)

 ### Civic Engagement
-My commitment to a healthier society is reinforced by my work as an operations team member and spokesperson for **BIYN**, a civic organization.
+My commitment to a healthier society is reinforced by my work as an operations team member and spokesperson for **BIYN** ([link](https://newsbikr.wordpress.com/biyn-%ec%86%8c%ea%b0%9c/)), a civic organization.
 This continuous practical action demonstrates my resolve to translate technological reflection into meaningful deployment.

 ---